Roasted Pork Tenderloin with Pork Rub

 This is our absolute favorite way of making pork tenderloin.
-Because this pork has so much flavor, it even beats my recipe for bacon wrapped pork.
-There is not much that can beat out bacon for taste but this pork seasoning is divine.
+Because this pork has so much flavor, it even beats my recipe for bacon wrapped pork tenderloin.
+There is not much that can beat bacon but this pork rub is divine.
 It’s simple and you can make it ahead of time and just keep it for later use.

-Roast for about 20 minutes, until internal temperature reaches 145°.
-(Exact time will depend on the size of the meat.)
-Take it out or the oven and onto a cutting board.
-Let it rest for about 10 minutes before cutting into it.
+Roast for about 20 minutes, until internal temperature reaches 145°F. (Exact time will depend on the size of the meat.)
+Take it out or the oven and onto a cutting board right away so the pork doesn’t keep cooking in the hot skillet.

 Can pork tenderloin be slightly pink?